JabRef/jabref/docs/decisions/0033-use-citation-key-for-grouping-chat-messages.md

 * `BibEntry` Java object
 * `BibEntry` ID
 * Citation key
+* Use `ShareId`

 ## Decision Outcome

 Chosen option: "Citation key", because this is the only choice that complains to the third point in Decision Drivers.

 ### Positive Consequences